Editor's note: this article was originally published in January 2016, and has been updated.

-Glenn Frey, guitarist, co-vocalist and co-founding member of Eagles, passed away yesterday.
-His influence on country and rock music is immeasurable.
+[dropcap]G[/dropcap]lenn Frey, guitarist, co-vocalist and co-founding member of Eagles had immeasurable influence on country and rock music.

-To some, Frey was another in a line of brilliant musical minds claimed by a heartless winter.
-Weiland, Lemmy, Bowie, Frey: each a calculated reminder that, while their legacies may be eternal, our heroes are temporary.
+To some, Frey was another in a line of brilliant musical minds claimed by the heartless winter of 2016 that also claimed Scott Weiland, Lemmy Kilmister, David Bowie.
+Each a calculated reminder that, while their legacies may be eternal, our heroes are temporary.

 But when I heard Frey passed away, I honestly couldn't believe it.
 Not because his death seemed more sudden than the others, who were either plagued by cancer, histories of substance abuse, or both.
 I couldn't believe it because, for the first time in my life, I personally felt loss from the passing of someone I'd never met.
 Like a small piece of me also passed on.